Life goes on, long after the thrill of living is gone. John Mellencamp

 Nothing From Nothing was playing on KIMN.

 With an illness, about the worst news is: “Can’t give you a definite diagnosis, don’t know what to tell you.”
 Except that I might want to stay near a restroom and continue with the Atropine.
-Very professional, huh?
+Very funny, huh?

 When I was on a clear liquid or a minimal fiber-low residue diet, the cramping, frequent stools, and diarrhea were uncommon.
-Seems all that was required for me to do well, was to rest in a hospital on a strict diet, always near a restroom.
+Seems all that was required for me to do well was to rest in a hospital on a strict diet, always near a restroom.

 famc_over-1Fitzsimons Army Medical, Denver, where I was confined until diagnosed.
 (Public Domain)

 Thankfully, I never had all the symptoms occur at the same time; that is rare.
-But three of four are enough to knock you down hard, and knowing the others are possible is stressful enough.
+But three of four are enough to knock you down hard.
+And knowing the others are possible is stressful enough.

 This disease is no “You have eight months to live” cancer diagnosis.
 Indeed, it’s possible to die from complications of Crohn’s.
 But it’s more likely one will just suffer from its symptoms for a few decades and then die.

-Before being officially medically retired in Feb.
-1975, I visited the hospital commander for advice.
+Before being officially medically retired in February 1975, I visited the hospital commander for advice.
 Should I try to just tough it out, request a medical waiver, stay on active duty, and get my promotion to Sergeant First Class?
 No.

-Ill, divorced, and now bankrupt; my possessions included a 1966 Ford Fairlane® showing 212 thousand miles, a 13” color TV, and my clothes were mostly army uniforms.
+Ill, divorced, and now bankrupt, my possessions included a 1966 Ford Fairlane® showing 212 thousand miles, a 13” color TV, and my clothes were mostly army uniforms.
 Unsurprisingly, this was not one of the better times in my 27 years.*

 But That’s Alright, Mama, because: